nfwnwalker/Nate-Walker/content/portfolio/infographic.md

 publishedOn: 2020-03-21
 ---

 The bearded dragon is an omnivorous reptile native to central Australia.
-This infographic communicates the growth and diet of Nate Walker’s bearded dragon through the first year of its life.
+This infographic communicates the speculated growth and diet of my bearded dragon through the first year of its life.
 The challenges involved in this project were communicating a variety of information in an engaging and organized means all within the bounds of a mobile device.
 All icons were created in Adobe Illustrator, and animations done in Adobe After Effects.

 <video controls>